PECE-project/drupal-pece/src/docs/source/docs/memo.md

 Frequently Asked Questions
 ---------------------------------------

-### What is the difference between a text artifact and a field note?
+### What is the difference between a text artifact and a memo?

 A text artifact and a fieldnote are technically very similar.
 However, unlike a text artifact, a fieldnote will not have a title; the date the